Nurturing Mindfulness for Children in Early Education

 • Body scan meditation: For this meditation, have children lie down or sit comfortably, systematically focusing on each part of their body, noticing sensations without judgment and promoting relaxation and tension release.

-Bring peace and calm to the classroom
+Bring peace and calm to your childcare program

 Incorporating mindfulness practices into early childhood education can positively impact children's well-being and development.
 By nurturing their ability to be present, regulate their emotions, and cultivate self-awareness, you can empower them with lifelong skills for resilience and mental balance.